elestyle/elepay-react-native/README.md

 //   "state": "succeeded",
 //   "paymentId": "the payment id"
 // }
-// "state" indicates the current payment's result, available values are: "succeeded"/"cancelled"/"failed"
+// "state" indicates the current payment's result, possible values are: "succeeded"/"cancelled"/"failed"
+// Note that the payments is processed asynchronousely, please reply on the server API's webhook for the payment confirmation.
 //
 // "error" is available when "state" is "failed".
 The structure is:
 // {